engsudal909/sapience-1/packages/api/src/auction/README.md

     wager: string,                    // Taker's wager amount (wei)
     predictions: [                    // Canonical predictions array (array of one for single-prediction) {
-        verifierContract: string,     // Verifier for this prediction (0x...)
         resolverContract: string,     // Resolver for this prediction (0x...)
         predictedOutcomes: string     // Encoded bytes understood by resolver }